 The first Dean of Faculty was Dr John Langley, who was formerly the Principal of the College of Education.
 Dr Langley led the faculty until his resignation in 2008.
 Associate Professor Graeme Aitken was then appointed.
 He played a leading role in raising the faculty’s international rankings for the next ten years.
 In 2017, after more than four decades teaching both students and teachers, and now a professor, Professor Aitken stepped down as Dean.

-At the beginning of 2018, the former Associate Dean of the Faculty of Medical and Health Sciences, previously a secondary science teacher, Associate Professor Mark Barrow took over the role of Dean.
+At the beginning of 2018, the former Associate Dean of the Faculty of Medical and Health Sciences, previously a secondary science teacher, Professor Mark Barrow took over the role of Dean.